ebranlard/pyDatView/README.md

 ## Adding more file formats
-File formats can be added by implementing a subclass of `weio/File.py`, for instance `weio/VTKFile.py`.
-Existing examples are found in the folder `weio`.
+File formats can be added by implementing a subclass of `pydatview/io/File.py`, for instance `pydatview/io/VTKFile.py`.
+Existing examples are found in the folder `pydatview/io`.
-Once implemented the fileformat needs to be registered in `weio/__init__.py` by adding an import line at the beginning of this script and adding a line in the function `fileFormats()` of the form `formats.append(FileFormat(VTKFile))`
+Once implemented the fileformat needs to be registered in `pydatview/io/__init__.py` by adding an import line at the beginning of this script and adding a line in the function `fileFormats()` of the form `formats.append(FileFormat(VTKFile))`

+If you believe your fileformat will be beneficial to the wind energy community, we recommend to also add your file format to the [weio](http://github.com/ebranlard/weio/) repository.
+Follow the procedure mentioned in the README of the weio repository (in particualr adding unit tests and minimalistic example files).